-How to Prevent Wobbly Head in Amigurumi Crochet Dolls
+How to Prevent Head Wobble in Amigurumi Crochet Dolls and Toys

 One of the most frustrating things when you crochet a doll is to realize that the head is floppy.
 Suddenly your cute doll suddenly looks like a bobble head doll – help!